• Skip to primary navigation

 Sopaipillas

-Be sure to follow The Cake Chica on social media: Facebook, Instagram, Twitter, Pinterest and Yummly.
+Be sure to follow The Cake Chica on social media: Facebook, Instagram, and Pinterest.

 Adapted from Muy Bueno by Yvette Marquez-Sharpnack